 The Company's E&E activities are substantially denominated in US dollars.
-The Company's funds are predominantly kept in Canadian ("C\$") and US dollars, with major Canadian and United States financial Institutions.
-As at December 31, 2022, the Company had approximately C\$100,000 (December 31, 2021: C\$16,400,000) in Canadian dollars denominated cash deposits.
+The Company's funds are predominantly kept in US and Canadian ("C\$") dollars, with major Canadian, Guyanese and United States financial Institutions.
+As at December 31, 2023, the Company had approximately C\$62,000 (December 31, 2022: C\$100,000) in Canadian dollar denominated cash deposits.